ECSR Prize for Best PhD Thesis – An award to be given each year!

 The shortlisting will be made by the Executive Board of the ECSR consortium.
 The selection among the short-listed theses will be made by a jury that comprises a chair (appointed among the members of the ECSR board) plus two external members appointed among the member institutions.
 Where there is a short-listed thesis in a language in which the members of the jury lack appropriate competence, the ECSR Board will recruit an additional member with appropriate competence.

-The winner of the prize will be announced by the 30 of June 2018.
+The winner of the prize will be announced by 30 June 2019.
 If it is deemed that no thesis reaches an acceptable standard, the committee may decline to award the prize in any given year.
 The successful candidate will be awarded a prize of 500 Euro.
-The candidate will receive the prize at the ECSR's annual General Conference in 2017.
+The candidate will receive the prize at the ECSR's annual General Conference in 2019.
 Expenses to attend the prize giving will be paid for by the ECSR.